Federal Emergency Management Agency (FEMA)

 To those of you that were unable to attend the meeting, here is a link to the powerpoint presentation that was given.

 Second Appeal Period *** Updated for Changes 12/12/2013***

 Subsequent to the Public Meeting, a 90-Day appeal/protest period began.
 Items of appeal submitted at the meeting and during the following 90-days were submitted to OWR by the City.
 They were then reviewed by OWR/FEMA and, where appropriate, revisions were made to the mapping which was then published Revised Preliminary on 05/9/2012.
 As a result, a second 90-day appeal period was required and after two public notices were published in the Huntsville Times, a second 90-day appeal period for all the mapping started on 03/11/2013.

-Anyone wishing to provide comment to the mapping may do so within the 90 days.
-Following is a link to a generic form that needs to at least be filled out and used as a cover for any submitted information: Huntsville Community Comments Template.
-Comments can be submitted electronically via e-mail to firstname.lastname@example.org (e-mail plus attachment(s) size limit of 10 MG).
-Comments can also be submitted to the City of Huntsville Engineering Division at 320 Fountain Cir. (second floor) Huntsville, AL 35801 or by mail to City of Huntsville Engineering-Floodplain P.O Box 308 Huntsville, AL 35804.
+Anyone wishing to provide comment to the mapping may have done so within the 90 days.
+Following is a link to a generic form that needed to at least be filled out and used as a cover for any submitted information: Huntsville Community Comments Template.
+Comments could have been submitted electronically via e-mail to firstname.lastname@example.org (e-mail plus attachment(s) size limit of 10 MG).
+Comments could also have been submitted to the City of Huntsville Engineering Division at 320 Fountain Cir. (second floor) Huntsville, AL 35801 or by mail to City of Huntsville Engineering-Floodplain P.O Box 308 Huntsville, AL 35804.